 - No bags of any kind (including camera bags) and tripods are allowed in the canyon except purses and hydration packs like Camelbak.

 - If you want to learn about the canyon during your visit, walk close to your tour guide otherwise it’s hard to hear him/her.
-If you want to capture good photos, stay in the back of the group so you’ll have time to capture shots when the rest of your group clear from the path.
+If you want to capture good photos, stay in the back of the group so that you can get good shots with your best nd filters.

 Our experience :